turannu/XML-Project/README.md

 ## Functional Requirements

+**Scenerio**

+As a user, I want to be able to search for and navigate for any sip-and-bites location around me, filtering based on preferences

+**Dependencies**

+Navigation data are avaialble and accessible.

+**Example**

+1.1

+Based on the available data

+When I search for breweries

+I should be able to see different varieties and then navigate through them

+1.2

+Given the data available

+When I search for Bottleshops,

+Then I shoud be able to see locations that sell variety of alcoholic beverages,

+such as beer, cider, wine, and sometimes spirits

 **Search & Navigation** FR-01: Location Search
 - System shall allow users to search breweries by state codes
 - System shall provide a dropdown/list of valid state codes